Hilaire Belloc and G. K. Chesterton: Chesterton's conversion

 Although it was clear to everyone around them that Chesterton would convert to Catholicism, Belloc believed he never would.
 Belloc believed, up until even a few weeks before Chesterton's ultimate conversion, that although Chesterton had sympathies for the Church, he lacked the requisite will for conversion, as evidenced in his letter to Maurice Baring less than a month beforehand:

 People said that he [Chesterton] might come in at any time because he showed such a Catholic point of view and so much affection for the Catholic Church.
 That always seemed to me quite the wrong end of the stick.
 Acceptation of the Faith is an act, not a mood.
 Faith is an act of will [...]
 There is all the difference between enjoying military ideas [...] and becoming a private soldier in a common regiment.

-By the summer of 1922, Chesterton had made the decision to formally join the Church and wrote anxiously to Belloc – whom he viewed as critical to his spiritual formation – to tell him.
+By the summer of 1922, Chesterton had decided to formally join the Church and wrote anxiously to Belloc – whom he viewed as critical to his spiritual formation – to tell him.
 Additionally, Chesterton wanted to discuss the rationale for his final conversion and its timing.

 On 30 July 1922, three days after Belloc's birthday, Chesterton was received into the Catholic Church.
 The reception was held in a small metal hut attached to the Railway Hotel in Beaconsfield, set up temporarily for the occasion as Beaconsfield did not have a Catholic church at the time.
 The hotel had allowed the ceremony to occur because the landlady was Catholic.
 The service was overseen by O'Connor and Ignatius Rice, a Benedictine monk and old friend of Chesterton's who arrived from the Douai Abbey for the occasion.
 Following Ronald Knox's arrival, the congregants waited for Belloc, but he never showed.
 Knox later recounted that Belloc's notable absence had "spoilt" the event.